lingo-reviews/tenets/README.md

 ### Go

 Currently Lingo has best support for Go.
 Start [here](https://github.com/lingo-reviews/tenets/tree/master/go/dev).
-The `go/tenets` directory has a variety of examples of tenets in Go which yu can copy to get started.
+The `go/tenets` directory has a variety of examples of tenets in Go which you can copy to get started.

 ### Python